-This light comes on when any of the doors and/or rear hatch are not closed securely while the ignition switch is ON.
+This light comes on when any of the doors and/or rear hatch are not closed securely while the ignition switch is in the ON position.

 Engine oil pressure warning light

 This light warns of low engine oil pressure.
 If the light flickers or comes on during normal driving, pull off the road in a safe area, stop the engine immediately and call a NISSAN dealer or other authorized repair shop.